asahi417/lm-question-generation/README.md

     author = "Ushio, Asahi  and
         Alva-Manchego, Fernando  and
         Camacho-Collados, Jose",
-    booktitle = "Proceedings of the 61th Annual Meeting of the Association for Computational Linguistics", month = Jul,
+    booktitle = "Proceedings of the 61th Annual Meeting of the Association for Computational Linguistics: Findings", month = Jul,
     year = "2023",
     address = "Toronto, Canada",